GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 Send us your first task, sending your drive's main GSoC folder with read permissions to anyone.

-The videos have to be 3 minutes maximum, recorded horizontally in full HD, showing your face talking and the screen recorded.
+The MP4 videos -edited for clarity- have to be 3 minutes maximum, recorded horizontally in full HD, showing your face talking and the screen recorded.

-Please always name all files with the task name, your name, and GSOC year (2026), like
+Please always name all files with the task name, your name-surname, and GSOC year (2026), like

 "Yashraj-task1-gsoc2026"

-Drop a line in our Discord too, saying the yask has been sent, and possibly it will be published here.
+Drop a line in our Discord too, saying the task has been sent, and possibly it will be published here.

 AI clarification